Ambient Air Quality Monitoring

 Blasting, also known as firing, is an essential part of the gold mining process and is used in both open pit and underground mining operations.
 Blasting breaks or fractures the rock by using a calculated amount of explosive so that a predetermined volume of material is broken.
 SGM excavates the ore (gold-bearing rock) using underground trucks and loaders to transport the material to the surface for processing.

 Vibration from SGM’s blasting is caused by the release of energy from the explosives as they are set off.
-SGM undertakes surface vibration monitoring at five locations within the Stawell township.
+SGM undertakes surface vibration monitoring at six locations within the Stawell township.
 The monitors measure peak particle velocity (PPV) in mm/s and vibration results are reviewed after every firing.

 Stawell Gold Mines is currently conducting development firings (or tunnelling) at 265 RL, 343 RL and 405 RL to excavate waste rock and gain access to the orebodies Bengal, Moray and Vincent.
 The holes are drilled in a precise pattern on the rock face, filled with explosives and detonated in a controlled manner.
 This method produces a small amount of rock, typically less than several hundred tonnes.